 The good news is that we can now change the default screen timeout setting for many Fitbit models.

-And for those mostly older models that don’t offer this customization, we’ve got you covered with some tips to prevent your screen from going dark.
+And for those mostly older models that don’t offer this customization, we’ve covered you with some tips to prevent your screen from going dark.